JuanitoSebastian/City-Bike-Journeys/docs/seeding.md

 9,517,Länsituuli,Västanvinden,Länsituuli,Länsituulenkuja 3,Västanvindsgränden 3,Espoo,Esbo,CityBike Finland,24,24.802049,60.175358
 ```

-If the Kaupunki and Stad is left empty in the .csv file it defaults to Helsinki.
+If the Kaupunki and Stad are left empty in the .csv file it defaults to Helsinki.

 ## Stations
 The structure of .csv files including trips should be: